imanuelcio/Youtube-Clone/README.md

 # Youtube-Clone
-# Getting Started with Create React App
+# Build with ReactJs and Fetching API from rapidapi.com

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is Styling with Tailwind CSS Framework.

 ## Available Scripts